Skip to content

 2. 2

-Apple's CoreML framework runs Snollo's sound classification model on the iPhone's Neural Engine — specialized hardware designed for fast, battery-efficient machine learning inference.
-The model outputs a label (snoring, breathing, coughing, sleep talking, silence) and a confidence score.
+Snollo's sound classifier runs on your iPhone, on Apple's machine-learning hardware.
+The model outputs a label (snoring, breathing, coughing, sleep talking, silence) and a confidence score in real time.

 3. 3